dmit/geo-track/ARCHITECTURE.md

 ## Q&A

+### Why Axum for HTTP?

+For a production-grade project I would go with a more mature library (likely, [Actix Web](https://actix.rs/)), but since this is more of a showcase, Axum won out because it's smaller (most importantly, in terms of compilation time), yet also surprisingly full-featured for such a new library.

 ### Why CBOR for binary encoding?

 Since the goal of this project isn't solving any actual problems, but rather to